-Because of the rarity of male breast cancer, routine screening mammograms are not recommended for males at any age.
-Diagnosis of breast cancer in males is almost exclusively centered on the evaluation of lumps in the breast.
-Since there are multiple causes of male breast lumps (most of which are benign), it is important that both physicians and patients have a clear understanding of the significance of lumps or new symptoms, such as nipple discharge or pain in the male breast.
+Male breast cancer is considerably less common than breast cancer in females.
+For every male diagnosed with breast cancer, there will be approximately 100 females diagnosed with the condition.
+Due to its rarity, routine screening mammograms are not recommended for men at any age.
+The diagnosis of breast cancer in males primarily focuses on evaluating breast lumps.
+As there are multiple causes of male breast lumps (most of which are benign), it is essential for both physicians and patients to understand the significance of lumps or new symptoms, such as nipple discharge or pain in the male breast.

-Pictures of male breast cancer:
+Digital mammogram and male breast cancer:

-Medications that can cause gynecomastia:
+Medications that may cause gynecomastia:

 - Anti-ulcer medications (such as cimetidine).

-- Medications used to treat epilepsy (such as phenytoin [Dilantin]).
+- Antiepileptic medications (such as phenytoin [Dilantin]).

-- Anticancer medications (alkylating agents).
+- Certain chemotherapy drugs (alkylating agents).

-- Anti-anxiety and antidepressant medications (such as diazepam, (Valium) and tricyclic antidepressants).
+- Anti-anxiety and antidepressant medications (such as diazepam [Valium] and tricyclic antidepressants).

 It is important to note that not all medications that cause gynecomastia will do so in all men.
 The risk of developing gynecomastia varies from person to person, and it is possible to take some of these medications without developing any symptoms.